SamuelFrost/samuelfrost/README.md

 Thanks for visiting my github page.

 ### What I'm working on now:
-- Working on a supply chain management system with 株式会社Goals.
 - Sort of working on a couple personal business projects, but honestly not putting a lot of time into them-- only sporadically.
 One is software based and another is materials science related.
 - Thinking about the ideal way to simplify the relationship between front end and back end.
 If I were to give a name to the design pattern I'd call it a synchronized resource single page application.